ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 ### Blocks to Storage

-Blocks to Storage collects blocks from a selected Minecraft Bedrock Edition world region and organizes them into supported storage containers.
+Blocks to Storage collects blocks from a selected Minecraft Bedrock Edition world region and places them into storage containers instead of permanently deleting them.

-It is intended for cleanup, testing worlds, large edits, resource recovery, and situations where blocks need to be collected, sorted, or stored instead of manually handled or permanently deleted.
+It can count and sort collected blocks, keep different block types separate, add item-frame labels, and pack large amounts of blocks into shulker boxes.
+It also handles many block variations automatically so the stored items keep the correct type, color, name, and other supported details.

-This can be useful when clearing large areas, preserving materials from edits, organizing block counts, or converting selected world regions into storage-friendly outputs.
+This can be useful for clearing large areas, recovering materials from world edits, organizing blocks, testing maps, or turning a selected region into a compact storage area.

 ## Screenshots